celery/celery/docs/userguide/routing.rst

 Now that the message is sent you can retrieve it again.
-You can use the ``basic.get``` command here, which polls for new messages on the queue (which is alright for maintainence tasks, for services you'd want to use ``basic.consume`` instead)
+You can use the ``basic.get``` command here, which polls for new messages on the queue (which is alright for maintenance tasks, for services you'd want to use ``basic.consume`` instead)

 Pop a message off the queue::